-Safeguarding will apply up to a maximum of three years whenever a teacher faces a reduction in salary through no fault of their own, as set out in the School Teachers' Pay & Conditions Document.
+Safeguarding will apply for three years whenever a teacher faces a reduction in salary as set out in the School Teachers' Pay & Conditions Document.

 7.2 Teaching and Learning Responsibility Payments (TLRs)

 TLRs are awarded to the holders of the posts indicated in the attached staffing structure and may only be awarded in the context of the School's Staffing Structure and Pay Policy.
 Teachers will not be required to undertake sustained responsibilities, additional responsibilities without payment of an appropriate permanent TLR1or TLR2, unless paid on the leadership scale or in a Leading Practitioner post.